 In Riga you don’t have to go far to find a pleasant summer terrace where you can relax outside with a cold drink and prime people-watching opportunities, but not everyone wants to be surrounded by hundreds of other tourists, or, God forbid, a raucous stag party.
 If you belong to this group of travellers who prefers local company at semi-hidden locations, then add the following places to your Riga itinerary.

 In Old Riga you’ll no doubt spot the charming red façade of Paddy Whelan’s on Grēcinieku iela .
 What many passers-by don’t realise is that this Irish classic also boasts an enormous multi-level courtyard complete with a stage.
-Expect a great beer selection, an excellent lunch special for only €5 and great ambience.
+Expect a great beer selection, an excellent lunch special for just over €5 and great ambience.

-A short walk away on Peldu iela is Trompete (The Trumpet), which similarly offers a small seating area out on one of the city’s undisputed nightlife streets, but on the other side is an incredible courtyard that includes an outdoor grill and an authentic wood-fired pizza oven.
+A short walk away on Peldu iela is Trompete Taproom, which similarly offers a small seating area out on one of the city’s undisputed nightlife streets, but on the other side is an incredible courtyard that includes an outdoor grill and an authentic wood-fired pizza oven.
 Stop by for jazz and a drink in the evening or a relaxing lunch during the day.

 Perhaps the most unlikely location for a pleasant outdoor terrace with a view, is on the second floor of the Riga Bus Station (Autoosta).
 This unassuming cafeteria and bar offers a great alfresco space where you can enjoy cheap beer and spirits while taking in the vista of the awe-inspiring Central Market across the canal.